 Finally, run the following command to enable the Ramroot.

 Now, reboot the system.
-At boot process, you will be asked to load the filesystem into RAM or not.
-Type “Y” to proceed.
+At boot process, you will be prompted to load the filesystem into RAM.
+Type "Yes" to proceed.

 $ cd ramroot/bin/ $ chmod +x ramroot-disable $ chmod +x ramroot-remove